hapax/hapax.github.io/assets/teaching.md

 But bonus questions are not a blank cheque!
-They still need to be designed carefully, building on skills the students already have, and chunking a difficult passage of reasoning into small, achievable steps, consistent with the guided discovery mindset.
+They still need to be designed carefully, building on skills the students already have, and chunking a difficult passage of reasoning into small, achievable steps, consistent with guided discovery.
 I have tried to chunk the <a href="#sec-3">applied questions</a>, and to aim for relatively low prerequisites.
 But this raises the question: how *do* students develop basic skills,